btarun13/Hierarchical-cluster-cancer/README.md

 As we can see that optimal number of cluster is 2.
 So we base our clustering in taking 2 clusters
 ![opti_clusters](https://user-images.githubusercontent.com/31741251/129243527-059c897a-daf5-4daa-a684-96c816e3d05c.png)

-We get  the following this might represent cancer patients from non cancer patients
+We get  the following this might represent cancer patients from non-cancer patients